ibrahim-shaban-qabaqebo/Agentic-AI-Docs/README.md

 - Theme settings
 - Plugins and extensions

+## Key Topics Covered

+- **Agentic Workflows**: Multi-step AI processes that deliver superior results
+- **Task Decomposition**: Breaking complex problems into manageable steps
+- **Component Design**: Building robust, reusable workflow components
+- **Research Agents**: Practical examples of agentic AI in action
+- **Autonomy Levels**: Understanding different degrees of AI autonomy
+- **Best Practices**: Proven techniques for reliable agentic systems

+## Live Documentation

+Visit the live documentation at: [https://ibrahim-shaban-qabaqebo.github.io/Agentic-AI-Docs](https://ibrahim-shaban-qabaqebo.github.io/Agentic-AI-Docs)

 ## Contributing

+Contributions are welcome!
+This documentation is continuously evolving to cover the latest developments in agentic AI.

+1. Fork the repository
-1. Create a new branch
+2. Create a new branch for your changes
-2. Make your changes
-3. Test locally with `mkdocs serve`
+3. Make your changes and test locally with `mkdocs serve`
 4. Submit a pull request

 ## License